ps-19/current-bench/README.md

 }
 ```

-[Here's](https://gist.github.com/gs0510/9ef5d47582b7fbf8dda6df0af08537e4) an example from [index](https://github.com/mirage/index) with regards to what the format looks like.
+[Here](https://gist.github.com/gs0510/9ef5d47582b7fbf8dda6df0af08537e4) is an example from [index](https://github.com/mirage/index) with regards to what the format looks like.

 The metadata about `repo`, `branch` and `commit` is added by the pipeline.